Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-debit.md

 ### Debit [POST /transactions/debit]

-Debit (remove from) an account on a rail.
+Debit (remove from) a payment source.
 Currently only the `lightrail` rail is supported.

 + Request (application/json)